Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Schedule task on virtual machine scale set.md

     -scriptFile <String>
         [string] optional script file to be used in scheduled task. can be drive letter, unc, or url.
         $scriptFile will be downloaded to $scriptFileStoragePath.
-        schedule-task.ps1 script $action and $actionParameter are by default confitured to run powershell scripts.
+        schedule-task.ps1 script $action and $actionParameter are by default configured to run powershell scripts.
         $scriptFile if provided will be appended to $actionParameter in format $scriptFileStoragePath\$scriptFile.
         Default value